Skip to Content

 • Immigration Consequences.
 Non-U.S. citizens may face deportation or denial of citizenship due to a violent crime conviction, as these charges are often classified as aggravated felonies.

 • Criminal Record.
 A conviction will be a permanent part of your criminal record, which can affect housing options, educational opportunities, and personal relationships.
-Expunging convictions for violent crimes can also be challenging.
+Expunging convictions for violent crimes can also be challenging, so the guidance of experienced legal counsel throughout this process is imperative.

 Given these severe consequences, it’s essential to have skilled legal representation to navigate the complexities of the criminal justice system and protect your future.